 5. Synchronized Skating Compulsory Program

-For more test requirement details, please see the new 2012 edition of the ISI Handbook.
+For more test requirement details, please see the current edition of the ISI Handbook.